CardboardPowered/cardboard/README.md

 # Progress
 There is a progress indicator in the Discord.
-Although, if your not in the discord:
+Although, if you're not in the Discord:
 Progress can be determined by the completeness of the to-do lists on the two pinned issues.